fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs _fivetran_deleted %} Indicates if the record was soft-deleted by Fivetran. {% enddocs %}
 {% docs _fivetran_synced %} Timestamp the record was synced by Fivetran. {% enddocs %}
+{% docs _fivetran_start %} Timestamp when the record was first created or modified in the source. {% enddocs %}
+{% docs _fivetran_end %} Timestamp marking the end of a record being active. {% enddocs %}
+{% docs _fivetran_active %} TRUE if it is the currently active record.
+FALSE if it is a historical version of the record.
+Only one version of the record can be TRUE. {% enddocs %}
 {% docs alias %} Name of link contained in message. {% enddocs %}
 {% docs asset_id %} Unique identifier of an asset. {% enddocs %}
 {% docs asset_type_id %} Unique identifier of the event. {% enddocs %}